jaricsng/ibm-cloud-private/samples/linux-client/readme.md

 http://192.168.122.200:9080/mbdemo/health
 ```
 22. If all is good, you are ready to tag and push your image to master.cfc
+Create a namespace of your choice in ICP.

-the push command below push the image to a namespace 'test', once the image is ready for production you can change it to 'global' namespace for all to use.
+the push command below push the image to a namespace '**test**', you should should tag and push your image to namespace you created above.

+once the image is ready for production you can change it to 'global' namespace for all to use.

 ```
 docker login master.cfc
-docker tag mbdemo master.cfc:8500/test/mbdemo:v1.0 docker push master.cfc:8500/test/mbdemo:v1.0
+docker tag mbdemo master.cfc:8500/**test**/mbdemo:v1.0 docker push master.cfc:8500/**test**/mbdemo:v1.0
 ```
 23. Deploy application in IBM Cloud Private
 To deploy your application, go to
 - workloads/application/Deploy Application
 - In General: enter a name of your choice and define the number of replicas to be deployed
-- Container Setting: specifies name and the image: 'master.cfc:8500/test/mbdemo:v1.0'
+- Container Setting: specifies name and the image: 'master.cfc:8500/**test**/mbdemo:v1.0'
 - you need to expose the application, otherwise the application is not accessible from outside ICP.
 - Search for your deployed application, then in the 'Action' column, choose 'Expose', specify
   - Name: 'http'